 7. Clothing looks best when it fits properly.
 Knowing your body type and choosing styles that accentuate your assets is the first step to designing a successful outfit.
 If you’re unsure, check out the descriptions below to see which look works best for you.

 8. Think about the season and weather.
-Short sleeves and flip flops don’t work for Winter engagements (or really any engagement, just don’t do it), while scarves and flannel would be miserable in the Summer.
+Short sleeves and flip flops don’t work for Winter engagements (or any engagement wardrobe really, just don’t do it), while scarves and flannel would be miserable in the Summer.

 -Bundle up with lots of layers for Fall and Winter sessions.
 These cold weather accessories make for outstanding looks and are easily interchangeable to create versatility!

-So now you have all the tools you need to create the perfect outfits for your engagement session.
+So now you have all the tools you need to plan the perfect wardrobe for your engagement session.
 Be sure to plan ahead and put your own personalities into it!
-If you want to wear Hogwarts robes and have an epic wizarding battle for your engagement, we’ll rock that out too!